aabarbosa/masterinvesting/README.md

 # Ticker Finder

-A Stock Screener.

-This is a work in progress.
+A Stock Screener | This is a ReactJS app for learning purposes.